-Global internet security market size was estimated at over USD 170 billion in 2014.
+The global internet security market is expected to register growth over the forecast period.
 The industry is gaining traction among commercial internet users as a result rising rates of data theft from remote access locations and false impersonation from physical environments.
 Cyber threats towards individual identities, cloud computing systems, data centers, government centers and financial service providers are major factors driving requirement for better internet security software and firewalls.

 Over the recent past, various cyber-terrorist organizations have been actively attacking government network infrastructures, industrial control systems, energy grids, telecommunications, and financial database centers.
 Of these, SQL injections, defacements, and targeted attacks, form a large portion of techniques employed by cyber criminals, collectively accounting for over % of attacks.